 Stop by the Chapel of Saint-Michel with its majestic, colourful frescoes and stand before the crypt of Saint-Amadour.
 The Chapelle Saint-Louis, the newest chapel, has rugby shirts lining the walls.
 Look for the tree trunks where you can pin a prayer with a golden thumbtack.

-Stand and admire the stonework and the views over the town and the Alzou valley.
+Stand and admire the stonework and the views over the lower town and Alzou Valley.
 It is remarkable just to be at Rocamadour.

 7. Walk Along The Ramparts